rmj3197/QuadratiK/README.rst

 References
 +++++++++++
 Saraceno G., Markatou M., Mukhopadhyay R., Golzy M. (2023).
 Goodness of- fit and clustering of spherical data: The QuadratiK package in R and Python.
-Technical Report,Department of Biostatistics, University at Buffalo.
+Technical Report, Department of Biostatistics, University at Buffalo.

 Ding Y., Markatou M., Saraceno G. (2023).
 “Poisson Kernel-Based Tests for Uniformity on the d-Dimensional Sphere.”
-Statistica Sinica. doi: doi:10.5705/ss.202022.0347.
+Statistica Sinica.
+DOI: 10.5705/ss.202022.0347.

 Golzy M. & Markatou M. (2020) Poisson Kernel-Based Clustering on the Sphere:
 Convergence Properties, Identifiability, and a Method of Sampling, Journal of Computational and